 This is the place where people come to live, not to visit.

 Even a friend of mine living there was surprised we chose to spend so much time in the city because people don’t usually spend more than one day in Brussels.
+But I had my Brussels itinerary all set up, and it was going to be nice.

 No matter how much time you are spending in Brussels, one thing is sure: if you want to make the best out of it without any headaches, make sure to buy the Brussels Card.